Figfy's target customer

 - Your customer base is predominantly SMBs and mid-market companies—think ~10–500 employees, not Fortune 500.

 - These buyers favor proven best practices, faster time-to-value, and predictable costs over deep one-off customization.
-Research shows buyers “aren’t willing to wait to see value,” and many loop services partners into the process early to hit timelines. [oai_citation:0‡G2 Research Hub](https://research.g2.com/hubfs/2024-buyer-behavior-report.pdf)
+Buyers “aren’t willing to wait to see value” (G2 Buyer Behavior Report).

-- SMBs also have fewer in-house IT resources, especially under 50 employees, which increases demand for low-lift, standardized implementations. [oai_citation:1‡smb-gr.com](https://www.smb-gr.com/wp-content/uploads/2024/10/The-SMB-Technology-Buying-Journey_Part-One_final.pdf?utm_source=chatgpt.com)
+- SMBs also have fewer in-house IT resources, especially under 50 employees (SMB Group).

 - Not a fit: vendors built around Fortune-500-style rollouts across legacy estates and complex compliance regimes.